lbuckheit/jep/notes.md

 TODO - Handle quotes in answers? (which I guess happens when Alex has to say the answer after a triple stumper?)
 (See "On, Wisconsin", game S25URL3070)

-TODO - Learn how to do template strings rather than concatenation in Python
+TODO - Move to formatted strings rather than concatenation

 TODO - Marie Antoinette?
 (Still some strangeness with foreign words?)
 (This actually seems to be working now)